How Much Do Energy-Efficient Windows Cost? (2024 Guide)

 How Do I Check Energy-Efficient Windows’ Performance?

 Energy efficiency can be measured in a few unique ways.
-The National Fenestration Rating Council (NFRC) developed the standards that are used to determine which products qualify for Energy Star certification.
+The National Fenestration Rating Council (NFRC) developed the standards and ratings that are used to determine which products qualify for Energy Star certification.

 - Visible transmittance (VT): VT is a measure of how much visible light makes it through the window.
 Tinted windows with lower VT let in less light and therefore less heat, but they force you to rely more on artificial lighting.
 VT is measured on a 0–1 scale, with higher numbers indicating that more light can get through.